murkl/arch-os/docs/README.md

 ### Installation Properties (optional)

-If the file `installer.conf` exists in the same dir as the script, it will sourced automatically on startup and the values will set as defaults for Arch Linux installation setup menu.
-After pressing `> Continue Installation`, the `installer.conf` will be generated from the setup menu properties (except `ARCH_PASSWORD` for better security).
+The `installer.conf` with all properties (except `ARCH_PASSWORD` for better security) will automatically generated on first start of the installer and be updated on every setup change.
+If the file exists on startup, the values will set as defaults for Arch Linux installation setup menu.
+This file provides some addional peroperties to modify your Arch Linux installation.

 **Note:** The `installer.conf` will copied to the new user's home directory during installation.
 This file can be saved for reuse or simply deleted.